 I currently manage the operations of 1to1 – Agency of Engagement; a non-profit entity that seeks to positively and systemically affect the way that South African Cities are seen, made and managed.
+In parallel, I hold a position in the DSD Desis Lab within the University of Johannesburg’s FADA, while preparing to begin my PHD by Design on Critical African City-Making Praxis in 2019.

 Among the various practices I have been involved with in my early career, some of the most influential experiences I have had took place while working with with Architecture for Humanity as well as the South African Shack Dwellers International Alliance.